Generic Name: brigatinib (bri GAT i nib)

 If you are a woman, keep using birth control for at least 4 months after your last dose of Alunbrig.
 If you are a man, keep using condoms for at least 3 months after your last dose.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using brigatinib.

 It is not known whether brigatinib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 How should I take Alunbrig?

-- Take Alunbrig one time each day, with or without food.
+Alunbrig is usually taken once per day, with or without food.

-- If you vomit after taking a dose, do not take an extra dose.
-Take your next dose at your regular time.
+If you vomit shortly after taking Alunbrig, do not take another dose.
+Stay on your regular schedule.

 What should I avoid while taking Alunbrig?

 Grapefruit and grapefruit juice may interact with brigatinib and lead to unwanted side effects.
 Avoid the use of grapefruit products while taking Alunbrig.

 This medicine may cause blurred vision and may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert and able to see clearly.

 Get emergency medical help if you have signs of an allergic reaction to Alunbrig: hives; difficult breathing; swelling of your face, lips, tongue, or throat.